numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

   a nice bonus.

-* The swirly shape is reminiscent of the simultaneous sweeps over rows and columns that define matrix multiplication.
+* The swirly shape is reminiscent of the simultaneous sweeps over rows and columns that define matrix multiplication; its asymmetry is evocative of its non-commutative nature.

 (Non)-Definitions for built-in types